Roald87/TcBlack/docs/manual.md

 Select one or more `.TcPOU` or `.TcIO` files to format.
 Before any formatting is done, a `.bak` back-up copy of each file is generated.
 This is an extra safety measure in case unintended changes are made and/or the code is not under source control.

-The options `--file` and `--project` are mually exclusive, i.e. you can only use one of them!
+The options `--file` and `--project` are mutually exclusive, i.e. you can only use one of them!

 Note: Currently _TcBlack_ only formats the declaration part of function blocks, functions, methods, properties and interfaces.
 Formatting of the implementation is planned for a future release.